 Thinking of posting my website to Filipino developer subreddits to

-those little small-dicked neckbeards are vicious, ruthless, and only
+of those little small-dicked neckbeards are vicious, ruthless, and

 Plus, this is like the weirdest web project I’ve made because of how